 - Fpdc - front post double crochet

-Crochet Beanie Sizing
+Crochet Baby Hat Pattern Sizing

-This table is a guide to creating the correct size of hat for the baby.
-Keep in mind, however, that babies vary greatly in size for their age!
 I know of many crocheters who have made adorable, teeny newborn hats as a gift, only to find that the hat never fits the baby!
 Rather make the hat a little large, as babies grow rapidly, and at least it will grow into its cute hat!

 Age | Hat Circumference | Crown Diameter | Length of Hat |